AnalyticsArtist/GettingCleaningData/CodeBook.md

 * tBodyAcc-min()-X:  Smallest value in array of tBodyAcc for X
 * tBodyAcc-min()-Y:  Smallest value in array of tBodyAcc for Y
 * tBodyAcc-min()-Z:  Smallest value in array of tBodyAcc for Z
-* tBodyAcc-sma():  Signal magnitude area of tBodyAcc for
+* tBodyAcc-sma():  Signal magnitude area of tBodyAcc
 * tBodyAcc-energy()-X:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyAcc for X
 * tBodyAcc-energy()-Y:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyAcc for Y
 * tBodyAcc-energy()-Z:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyAcc for Z